spectre1989/thor/documentation/Geo File Format.md

 |216|216|208|232|208|232|244|

 ## Delta Compressed Mesh Data
-Each vertex/triangle/normal/texcoord in delta compressed against the one which came before.
+Each vertex/triangle/normal/texcoord is delta compressed against the one which came before.

 |Field|Description|
 |-|-|